unnread/Claude-IA-Assistant-Linux/README.md

 ## 🐧 Compatibility

-This project is designed for **Linux**.
+**Claude-IA-Assistant-Linux** is designed for **Linux**.

-It may work on different Linux distributions, including Ubuntu, Debian, Linux Mint, Fedora, Arch Linux and other compatible distributions.
+It may work on different Linux distributions that are compatible with the project's dependencies.

 ---